 When emailing, please include your full name and class time/section in the email.
 If you are emailing about a specific homework problem, please include a screenshot as we may not have easy access to the textbook.
-Please copy both professors and TF on all correspondence.
+Please professor and TF on all correspondence.